Anti-Racist SEL Guide 1.0

 Jill Leahy (she/her) is a passionate educator currently working in the Prevention & Intervention department at Seattle Public Schools.
 She previously worked as the Associate Director of Diversity & Community at University Prep, as well as for education non-profits focused on educational equity in public education.
 Jill received her BA in Finance and Business Management, but ventured far from the investment world directly following college.
 She is a board member of The Washington Bus, and has worked with Equity Matters.

-Emily Schorr Lesnick (she/her) is a white facilitator and theater maker in Seattle, WA (unceded Duwamish land).
-Currently the Director of Social Emotional Learning at University Prep, she previously worked as the Upper School Director of Service Learning and Associate Director of Community Engagement at Riverdale Country School in the Bronx, NY.
-Emily received her MA in Educational Theater with a Dual Certification in Social Studies and Theater from NYU.
-She received her BA from Macalester College in American Cultural Studies and Women’s, Gender, and Sexuality Studies, with a focus on understanding the ways Ashkenazi Jews in America experience whiteness.
+Emily Schorr Lesnick (she/her) is a white facilitator and theater maker in Seattle, WA (Duwamish land).
+She has worked in independent schools as a teacher, student advocate, and administrator, for over 10 years.
+Emily's training is in educational theater and cultural studies.
 She is a member of GLSEN's Educator Advisory Committee and a co-creator of How We GLOW, a piece of interview theater exploring lgbtq+ youth identity that has been performed across the country and world.
 Emily’s work has been featured in The New York Times, The New Yorker, NBC News, Parent Map Magazine, ArtsPraxis Magazine, The Huffington Post, and NAIS Magazine and Blog.
 With Mary Padden, she co-curates an anti-racist accountability email protocol with hundreds of recipients, moving from optical allyship to ongoing co-liberation.
-She also offers a mini-course on White Anti-Racist Accountability through The Institute for Anti-Racist Education.
+She also offers courses on Anti-Racist SEL and White Anti-Racist Accountability through The Institute for Anti-Racist Education.

 Together, Jill and Emily developed a comprehensive DEI SEL framework and curriculum to foster critical connections rooted in anti-racism.